Image

 Phase 1

-• The study may involve multiple visits to the clinic for tests and check-ups.
+• The study involves multiple visits and tests.

 Study details